Moon

 The energy of emotions, instinctive reactions and self-esteem

 “Who am I?”
 This is a question we can ponder for a lifetime.
-If we peel back the layers the “persona” that we build with our possessions, our habits and the image we project to others – what remains?
+If we peel back the layers of the “persona” that we build with our possessions, our habits and the image we project to others – what remains?

 Astrology is a method that helps us understand ourselves.
 It places humanity at the center of everything, which means it is geocentric.
 Astrology shows us the energies we were influenced by at the time of our birth, but also how we are affected by the energies that surround us throughout our lives.